-22. Corporate Governance Reform.
+2-22.
+Corporate Governance Reform.
 What are the primary principles behind corporate governance reform today?
 Are these culturally specific in your opinion?

-Within the United States and United Kingdom, the main corporate governance problem is the one treated by agency theory: with widespread share ownership, how can a firm align management's interest with that of the shareholders?
-Since individual shareholders do not have the resources or the power to monitor management, the U. S. and U. K. markets rely on regulators to assist in the agency theory monitoring task.
+Within the U.S. and U.K., the main corporate governance problem is the one treated by agency theory: with widespread share ownership, how can a firm align management's interest with that of the shareholders?
+Since individual shareholders do not have the resources or the power to monitor management, the U.S. and U.K. markets rely on regulators to assist in the agency theory monitoring task.

-Outside the United States and United Kingdom, large controlling shareholders are in the majority (including Canada).
-They are able to monitor management in some ways better than regulators.
+Outside the U.S. and U.K., large controlling shareholders are in the majority (including Canada).
+They are able to monitor management, in some ways better than regulators are able.
 However, controlling shareholders pose a different agency problem.
 How can minority shareholders be protected against the controlling shareholders?

-In recent years reform in the United States and Canada has been largely regulatory.
-Reform elsewhere has been largely an adoption of principles rather than stricter legal regulations.
+In recent years, reform in the U.S. and Canada has been largely regulatory.
+Reform elsewhere has consisted largely of the adoption of principles, rather than of stricter legal regulations.
 The principles approach is softer, less costly, and less likely to conflict with other existing regulations.